amelhalwagi/campus-game/README.md

 4. Access the site via your browser (e.g., `http://localhost/project-folder/`).

 ## Try it Online
-You can play the live version hosted on this server here:
+You can play the live version hosted from here:

 **🔗 http://node154.peicloud.ca**